medialab/xan/README.md

 Then, some `xan` commands offer better `parquet` integration when they can leverage the benefits of the file format itself:

 * `xan count` knows how to access the number of rows of a `parquet` file in constant time by reading its footer.
+* `xan headers` will display the type of the columns along with their names.

 ### Compressed files